The Aid by Trade Foundation further expands the Demand Alliance for its Cotton made in Africa initiative to the USA:

 Anvil is the first North American apparel manufacturer to join.
 The additional demand from this textile company for sustainably produced cotton will significantly help grow the program.

-Anvil’s practices have long been aligned with these principles; the company has taken steps to measure, reduce and report on its own environmental footprint.
-Its AnvilOrganic® and AnvilSustainable™ brands are among the company’s 17 affordable eco styles made from a variety of fibers such as certified organic cotton, transitional cotton, recycled cotton, and recycled PET bottles and blends.
+In conclusion, Anvil’s practices have long been aligned with their principles.
+So the company has taken steps to measure, reduce and report on its own environmental footprint.
+Its AnvilOrganic® and AnvilSustainable™ brands.
+They are among the company’s 17 affordable eco styles made from a variety of fibers.
+Finally, these fibers are certified organic cotton, transitional cotton, recycled cotton, and recycled PET bottles and blends.